Fuchsia Platform API evolution guidelines

 Adding FIDL APIs

-Always annotate new FIDL APIs with an @available attribute.
+Always annotate new FIDL libraries and elements with an @available attribute.
 Unstable APIs should be added at the HEAD API level.
-Note that partners using the SDK cannot target the HEAD API level, by design.
+Note that partners using the SDK can target the HEAD API level, but get no API/ABI compatibility guarantees if they do so.

 For example: